ryanone/genki-prototype/docs/OVERVIEW.md

 # Future Direction

-This prototype is not meant to be proposal of any finalized approach.
-Rather it's meant to serve as a discussion starting point.
+This prototype is not meant to be proposal of any finalized approach, nor is it comprehensive in terms of its current feature set.
+Rather, the prototype is meant to serve as a discussion starting point.
 If we like the general approach or idea, the following are some ideas of how this concept can be expanded:

 * Improve experience for creating new exercises
   * Create a UX that facilitates creating and modifying of exercises.
 The UX should allow users to define exercises and test them out in some sort of playground.
 The current applications already do this.